jlcruza/datamentor/app/README.md

 **Server State**: Data fetched from Supabase, managed through repositories and services

-### Internationalization

-The application supports multiple languages through i18next.
-Translation keys are organized by feature area, and the browser's language preference is automatically detected on initial load.
-Users can manually switch languages via the language selector component.

 ### Responsive Design

 The interface adapts to various screen sizes using Tailwind CSS responsive utilities.
 Breakpoints are configured for mobile, tablet, and desktop viewports, ensuring optimal user experience across devices.